New Puppy Basics

 Is your dog healthy?
 Whether you have a male or female dog, the soon-to-be parent must be free of parasites, have no infections or health conditions, be the correct breed weight, and be physically fit.
 An exam should be scheduled before breeding is to take place to check your dog’s health.

 Does your dog have genetic defects?
 You should review the history of your dog’s parents and grandparents.
 In addition, make sure the dog chosen to breed with yours is healthy and free of hereditary problems.
 You NEVER should breed if there are undesirable traits that could be passed on.
 Some defects can be severely debilitating and involve continued treatment and/or surgery.
-Some defects include hernias (umbilical/inguinal), eye and knee problems, hip dysplasia, and cartilage defects in the joints.
+Some defects include hernias (umbilical/inguinal), eye and knee problems, hip dysplasia, allergies, and cartilage defects in the joints.
+Waiting until over 2 years of age will allow for proper physical maturity prior to breeding.

 Are you aware of the quality?
-Pedigree breeds have certain characteristics that are desirable, such as coat color and pattern.
-Although the puppies may not be purchased for winning prizes at dog shows, quality still is important for the puppies’ overall health.
+Pedigree breeds have certain characteristics that are desirable, and they are bred with a purpose in mind to further the chosen qualities of the breed.
+Although the puppies may not be purchased for winning prizes at dog shows, quality still is important for the puppies’ overall health and temperament.
+Breeding solely for coat color or texture is never recommended as these do not account for the overall health of the animal.
 For example, a Great Dane blue merle color pattern is more prone to hernias, deafness, and unforeseen future problems.
 Some of these qualities may be subtle, and so professional consultation would be necessary.

 Does your dog have the correct temperament?
 Years of careful selection when breeding have given us the behaviors that are characteristic of breeds.
 For example, a retriever that does not retrieve or a pointer that does not point should not be bred.
-In addition, other less obvious characteristics, such as intelligence or friendliness to strangers, should not be overlooked.
+In addition, other less obvious characteristics, such as intelligence, environmental steadiness, or friendliness to strangers should not be overlooked.

 When you become aware that dog breeding should not be taken lightly and that there is a huge responsibility involved for a successful litter, then you will be able to thoroughly appreciate and enjoy the dog breeding process.